thewakingsands/xivapi-v2/src/content/docs/en/docs/welcome.md

 no access to server-side information such as players or free companies, nor runtime information such as inventory or equipment.

-If you're looking for runtime data, there are a few adjacent projects that may offer what you need listed on [the software page](/en/docs/software/#alternatives).
+If you wish to access this data, you can find alternatives on [the software page](/en/docs/software/#alternatives).